 A graduate of the Massachusetts Institute of Technology in 1985, he earned a bachelor’s degree and a master’s degree in electrical engineering and computer science with a concentration in economics, and received his master’s in business administration with high distinction from the Amos Tuck School of Business Administration, Dartmouth College, where he was elected Edward Tuck Scholar.
 Hu is married with two children.

-Victor Ng is Managing Director, Head of Risk Architecture.
-Previously, he was chief risk architect in Market Risk, global head of Corporate Risk, global head of Risk Modeling and...Read More
+Victor Ng recently retired as Managing Director, Head of Risk Architecture.
+Previously, he was chief risk architect in Market Risk, global head of Corporate Risk, global head of...Read More

-Jacques Longerstaey is the Chief Risk Officer at Nuveen and a member of the TIAA Enterprise Risk Management leadership team.
-Prior to joining Nuveen, Jacques was the Chief Investment & Model Risk Officer in the Wealth & Investment Management Division of Wells Fargo.
+Jacques Longerstaey has recently retired after serving as the CRO, Financial Risk & Capital Management for TIAA.
+Prior to that transition, Jacques was the Chief Risk Officer at Nuveen and a member of the TIAA Enterprise Risk Management leadership team.
+Before Nuveen, Jacques was the Chief Investment & Model Risk Officer in the Wealth & Investment Management Division of Wells Fargo.

 In his over 30 years of experience, he has been the Chief Risk Officer of State Street Global Advisors and Putnam Investments in Boston.
 While at Putnam, Jacques was voted Risk Manager of the Year by the Global Association of Risk Professionals (GARP) in 2004.

 Prior to joining Putnam in November 2003, Jacques was co-head of the risk management group at Goldman Sachs Asset Management in New York and London.
 From 1987 to 1998, he held various positions at J.P Morgan and Co. (economist and fixed income researcher for the Benelux, head of the Bond Index Group, developer of the RiskMetrics value-at-risk methodology).